unblinking/forgettable/README.md

 ## About

-Forgettable is another chat.
+Forgettable is another chatroom.
 The goal of this chatroom project is to be simple but look nice.
 Enter a nickname and begin chatting instantly.
-No password required, no sign-up process, no database, no centrally saved chat history.
+No password required, no sign-up process, no database, no centrally saved chat history (making the chat history forgettable).